 By: Maddi McGillvray

 Blood Quantum is arguably one of the most talked-about zombie films in recent years, and for good reason!
 The Canadian horror film effectively uses a zombie outbreak as a metaphor to address the atrocities committed against Canada’s indigenous population.
 Written and directed by Jeff Barnaby (Rhymes for Young Ghouls), Blood Quantum takes place during an apocalyptic plague where the dead are coming back to life, except for indigenous people who are immune to the disease.
-This connection between colonialism and a literal virus is made even more prominent by the film’s timely release during a real-life pandemic.
+This connotation between colonialism and a virus is made even more prominent by the film’s timely release during a real-life pandemic.

 Since the election of Trump, people are feeling more unwelcome in their own national borders than ever before.
 How does Blood Quantum address frustrations with racism and the glaring hypocrisy of modern xenophobia?